e2002/yopcb/README.md

 # yopcb
-PD boards for yoRadio and more
+PC boards for yoRadio and more